thezedt/mr500v1-openwrt/README.md

 **Updates:**
 - 17 days in the router remains online, but carrier aggregation doesn't seem to kick in anymore (similar to what the router does with the official firmware).
 Restarting the modem with `AT+CFUN=15` restores carrier aggregation and improves speed slightly.
+- 25 days in, the router is still online, wwan lost connection and reconnected a couple of times (and reset its uptime) but didn't complete become unresponsive as with the default firmware (yet).
+Additionally, the 5Ghz signal level appears to be on the low-side with just half the bars on a phone a few meters away in the same room.
+One oddity is that the modem appears to do some kind of half NAT of its own, with the wwan connection always using a gateway of 10.0.0.1 (which is also a hop in the traffic), which doesn't exist on other routers with the same SIM/ISP.

 ![openwrt](images/openwrt.png)